Uvita Central Pacific Coast, Costa Rica Travel Guide

 Learn Spanish phrases for allergies, like "Soy alérgico/an a..." or "Sin gluten."

-This creates a true farm-to-table experience.
+This results in a true farm-to-table experience.

 The Ojochal area has a concentration of creative, high-quality restaurants.